fdegrave/odoo-tools/fsm/README.md

     def foo(self):
         ...

-There is also a "signal-like" system, where you can "send a signal" to a recordset using `recordset.fsm_send_signal('toto')` and check in the transition condition if the signal is received, using `self.fsm_get_signal('toto')`.
-Moreover, one can use the standard workflow signals -- and thus the "signal" buttons in views -- to send the FSM-signals.
+This module also provides a "signal-like" system such that one can "send a signal" to a recordset using `recordset.fsm_send_signal('toto')` from anywhere in the code and check in the transition condition if the signal is received, using `self.fsm_get_signal('toto')`.
+Moreover, the standard workflow signals are overridden to send the FSM-signals as well, meaning that the standard "workflow" buttons can be used to trigger FSM-transitions.

+Note that in order to work, the Odoo model under interest **must** have a `state` attribute of type `field.Selection`.